tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

 Name                  : akswc2
 ```

-### Get a credential for connect to your workload cluster
+### Get a credential to connect to your workload cluster

 <!-- TODO: Fill here out later. -->